 Here we explain a little bit more about sushi, the health benefits of eating it, sushi nutrition, plus dietitian-approved tips for a healthier order and what to watch out for on the menu.

-If you have not had sushi, you miss out not only on the delicious food but also on its nutritional benefits.
+but also on its nutritional benefits.
 If you are already a sushi lover, then you ’ll love learning more about why it ’s good for you.

 Fish is a healthy source of protein.
 While most people get enough protein, USDA My Plate recommends adults to eat between 5 and 7 ounces-equivalent of protein foods daily.
 Protein helps fill you up, since it takes longer to digest, so your meal is more satisfying.
 If you love eating fish, then sushi is a great way to get your lean protein servings.
 If you are a vegetarian or a vegan, you can also enjoy sushi made with plant-based proteins, such as tofu, to meet your recommended daily intake of protein foods at pharmacy tech .